ValkyFischer/ValkyrieUtils/README.md

 - **Logger**: Facilitates easy logging with configurable log levels and file handling.
 - **Config**: Enables easy reading and parsing of configuration files (both INI and XML).
+- **Options**: Allows you to define and parse command-line options with specified data types and default values.
+- **Compressor**: Provides a utility to compress and decompress data using various compression modes.
 - **Tools**: Provides functions to validate various data types (e.g., float, integer, boolean, list, dictionary).
-- **Options**: Allows you to define and parse command-line options with specified data types and default values.

 ## Modules